What would be your top three priorities, if elected?

 What’s with Grizzle?

-To be honest, I’m not sure how that first started, but I think it had to do with my beard to some degree.
+One day my friends started calling me that due to my beard, I think.
 As best I recall, somehow I became associated with a character on a television program called Grizzly Adams.
-It was one of my favorite shows when I was a kiddo, and people thought I looked like him to some degree I guess.
+It was one of my favorite shows when I was a kid, and people thought I looked like him to some degree I guess.
 In any case, there was apparently a real Grizzly Adams who has a fascinating life story.